Single Sources of Truth

 The solution

-By leveraging schema() to build out the shape of our data just once, we enable our structure definitions to create other definitions for (e.g.) GraphQL and others from them.
-Essentially meaning we can avoid ever declaring it multiple times.
+You can use schema() to build out the shape of our data in one go.
+The resulting object will enable us to create other definitions from it for (e.g.) GraphQL and more.
+Meaning we can avoid ever declaring it again.

-This is a huge win for maintainability and developer experience, as it avoids the need to keep these sources of truth in sync for all your component props, database models or function args / responses.
+This is a huge win for maintainability and developer experience, as it avoids the need to keep it all in sync.
+No more redeclaring the same data shape for all your component props, database models or function args / responses.

-Let's have a look at how zod and schema() definitions translate to Typescript types: πŸ‘‡
+Let’s have a look at how zod and schema() defs translate to Typescript types: 👇

 Defining Primitives